How to Find Internships for High School Students

 Timeline: Summer

-Whether you are applying to official high school internship programs or launching a cold outreach strategy, the first step is to build your high school resume.
-Here is a simple template that you can use.
-UChicago provides a free resume guide that can help you fill in this template.
-It is especially important that you quantify and specify all of your accomplishments to highlight the impact you made.
+When crafting your resume, it’s especially important to quantify and specify all of your accomplishments to highlight the impact you made.
 Reference statistics such as the number of people you impacted, the amount of money you raised, or the extent to which you improved on a personal goal.

-The information should be presented in reverse chronological order
+Stay organized: Present information in reverse chronological order

-Per traditional resume formatting, you should never begin bullets with I, use complete sentences, or add periods to the end of your bullets
+Follow proper formatting: Don’t begin bullets with I, use complete sentences, or add periods to the end of bullets

 How to Find Companies to Reach Out to for a High School Internship

-Use LinkedIn to find small companies where you can help with skills such as social media, coding, content/grant writing, or graphic design.
-Smaller companies that need more hands on deck will be the most likely to hire high-school-aged students.
-Try to find personal connections with the professionals you reach out to, such as being from the same state originally or liking the same sports team.
-If you don’t have a LinkedIn account, now is a great time to create one and start connecting with family members and friends in order to build your network.
-You can copy over most fields of your LinkedIn profile from your resume.
-Alternatively, you can ask a parent or teacher if it is alright to use their LinkedIn account to search for companies to reach out to.
+Try to make personal connections with the professionals you contact—mention shared hometowns, hobbies, or a mutual passion for a sports team.
+If you don’t have a LinkedIn account, now is a great time to create one and start connecting with family members and friends to build your network.
+If you have a resume, you can adapt most of it to your LinkedIn profile.
+Alternatively, you can ask a parent or teacher if it is all right to use their LinkedIn account to search for companies with potential internship opportunities.

 How to Find Professors to Reach Out to for a High School Research Position